invictus-integration/docs-ifa/framework/components/pubsub.md

     * Lock token is also supplied with the data returned by the Subscribe Connector
     * Choose the AcknowledgeType, normally it would always be Complete
     * Set IgnoreLockLostException if you do not want to throw an error if the lock is not found
     * Set the MessageReadTime to @trigger()['startTime'] when IgnoreLockLost=true and you want to avoid duplicate messages.
-Invictus will resend the message when it has not received an Acknowledgement within 1 minute.
-By setting this parameter, the Acknowledge will ignore IgnoreLockLostException within 1 minute of the starttime, but will throw it after 1 minute.
+Invictus will resend the message when it has not received an Acknowledgement within the lock timeout.
+By setting this parameter, the Acknowledge will not ignore the LockLostException if this startTime is more than the set lock timeout on the message (default 1 minute).
 The exception should be catched and handled.
     * Set the authentication the same as you did in the previous connectors

       ![acknowledge](../../images/pubsub-ackconnector.png)